Bojne/microblog/src/site/index.md

 layout: default
 ---

 This site is **generated** from a telegram chat ⚙️.

-When I send a This project could work as a *journal, quote collection, bookmark, or microblog*.
+This is a developing project for my *blog(micro), quote collection, bookmark, or cool links*.
+More details on the open sourced repo: [@bojne/microblog](https://github.com/Bojne/microblog)

 <center class='noStyle'>
 <a href='https://app.netlify.com/sites/bmk/deploys'>